5 Powerful Steps to Meditate on the Word of God

 - contemplatio: resting in God's presence.

 We are more disconnected from God than ever before.
-God is speaking to us all the time.
-However, we are constantly blocked by worries, distractions, and social media.
-We care more about what our friends are saying to us than what God is saying to us!
+God is speaking to us all the time—through His Word, through creation, through the quiet promptings of the Holy Spirit.
+However, we are constantly blocked by worries, distractions, and the endless scroll of social media.
+Too often, we care more about what our friends are saying to us than what God is saying to us.

-Mindfulness is really challenging in this day and age.
-As people living in a technology-driven world, we are constantly distracted.
-We often "future-trip" about what tomorrow holds, even when we have no idea.
+Christian mindfulness is genuinely challenging in this day and age.
+As people living in a technology-driven world, we are constantly pulled in a thousand directions.
+We often "future-trip" about what tomorrow holds, even when we have no idea what lies ahead.
+Our anxious thoughts rob us of the peace God intends for us right now.
+If you struggle with anxious thoughts, our collection of prayers for anxiety and depression can offer comfort as you learn to surrender your worries to God.

 Go to now, ye that say, To day or to morrow we will go into such a city, and continue there a year, and buy and sell, and get gain: